sophiacofone/wine2/README.md

-# Example interactive bar chart
+# Example interactive scatter plot
 This repository demonstrates an example of an interactive scatterplot using D3 and JS.
 It visualizes red wine data by a user-selected x and y attribute.

 ## About the data